-- 3. When the script prints a prompt to do so, start the application on the target device. - 4.
-To stop profiling, exit the application in one of the following ways: - Exit the application at the end of the test scenario. - Manually exit the application using the Android user interface. - Forcefully kill the application using:
+- 5. To stop profiling, exit the application in one of the following ways: - Set your application test case to exit after a certain length of time. - Forcefully kill the application using:

-adb shell am force-stop <app.package.name></app.package.name> The script downloads the capture data to the host machine path specified by theheadless com mand-line option.
+adb shell am force-stop <app.package.name>

+The Streamline capture file is saved to the location you specified with the --headless command-line option.

-Note ---- Instead of exiting the application, you can specify a --headless-timeout <seconds> value.
+Instead of exiting the application, you can specify a --headless-timeout <seconds> value.
 This method is not ideal for test scenarios with variable performance.